 This light fluffy egg casserole, sprinkled with tasty bacon, retains its fresh flavor after freezing.
 While it's great for breakfast, it's an easy-to-reheat meal for lunch or dinner, too.
 The recipe makes two casseroles, so you can serve one right away and freeze the second one for later.

 BLT's are a favorite at my house, so I created this recipe to combine those flavors into a warm, cozy casserole.
 It was such a hit, I served it to my church ladies' group at a brunch I hosted. —Priscilla Detrick, Catoosa, Oklahoma

 Sausage provides plenty of flavor in this hearty morning casserole shared by Teresa Marchese from New Berlin, Wisconsin.
 It's a great addition to a brunch buffet, because it's assembled the night before to cut down on last-minute fuss.

 Ham, zucchini, mushrooms and cheese flavor this rich, hearty egg dish.
-It adds appeal to a breakfast or lunch buffet and cuts easily, too.
+It looks irresistible on a breakfast or lunch buffet, and it’s easy to cut into neat squares.
 Make sure you bring the recipe—everyone will want it! —Arlene Butler, Ogden, Utah